-METHODOLOGY: All business returns filed in 2010 were included in this study.
+METHODOLOGY: All business returns filed in 2013 were included in this study.
 Programs were developed to actually calculate the tax that would have been due using equally weighted factors.
 The results were compared to the actual tax liability and the difference computed.
-Amended returns and audit adjustments from prior periods are not included in this report.
-Inclusion of amended returns and audit adjustments would significantly increase the revenue loss resulting from this provision.
 Below are the results.